eblndmcc/clients/index.md

 ## EBLN DMCC fund recovery client group

-We are a group of EBLN clients are active seeking to recover funds.
+We are a group of EBLN clients actively seeking to recover funds.
 You can join the group by sending an email to EBLN.Clients@protonmail.com.

 ### Carlton Huxley